 If you are addicted to cocaine, see your healthcare provider for help in breaking

-your habit.
-Cocaine abuse and addiction is a complex problem involving changes in
+programs.
+Cocaine abuse and addiction is a complex problem.
+It involves changes in

-the brain as well as social, familial, and environmental factors.
+the brain as well as complicated interactions with social, family, and environmental